r-hub/blog/content/post/2023-01-26-code-comments-self-explaining-code/index.md

 blop
 ```

 to have "header level 1" and "header level 2" appear in the outline.
-Having a clear structure can help code readers.
+Having an explicit structure can help code readers.

 ## Conclusion